-Netflix password crackdown boosts new subscribers to highest level since Covid began
+Netflix password crackdown boosts new subscribers to highest level since COVID began

 For years, Netflix turned a blind eye to password sharing because it was fueling growth.
 But the streamer suffered heavy subscriber losses last year, and said that password sharing hurt its revenues and therefore limited its ability to invest in new content.

-It has previously been estimated that more than 100 million households worldwide share an account.
+It has previously estimated that more than 100 million households worldwide share an account.

 Last month, the service alerted US subscribers that if they share passwords with people outside of their household, they would have to add an extra member to their account for an additional $7.99 monthly fee - or sign up for a new account.
 It also plans to block users with unauthorized passwords.